PPWO LOGO

 • The second increase raises the threshold to $151,164, a 40% increase over the current threshold.
 The second increase goes into effect on January 1, 2025.
 DOL used a new methodology to determine this threshold as well.
 It represents the 85th percentile of weekly earnings of full-time salaried workers nationally.

-Proof of the negative impact of drastic changes to the overtime regulations can be seen in the sheer number and variety of organizations and industries that submitted comments to DOL on the new rulemaking.
+Proof of the negative impact of drastic changes to the overtime regulations can be seen in the sheer number and variety of organizations and industries that submitted comments to DOL on the Biden administration’s rulemaking.
 PPWO itself is composed of a range of industries representing private sector businesses, nonprofit organizations, higher education institutions, and state and local public entities.
 It’s clear that radical changes to the overtime regulations would negatively impact every aspect of the economy.

 Quick Facts on DOL’s Final Rule